 Hi there!
-My name is Celia, and I’m a librarian / archivist with a background in anthropology and Eurasian studies.
+I’m a librarian, archivist, and anthropologist by training, with a regional focus on America and Central Asia.
 Paper Humans (previously known as dumplingcart.org) is a mostly dormant blog about people, the written record, and whatever I’m pondering.
-I keep it up because past posts about Kazakhstan are popular.
-I also have a semi-dormant tumlbr of art featuring curvy women at Shapely Women.
+I also have a rather dormant tumblr of art featuring curvy women at Shapely Women.

 - The rhetoric of luck among the 99 percent (Sociological Images)